algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 The village has some houses and buildings where you can find the town hall, the library, a shop, and the museum.
 The quests that you can complete on this place are:

-- learn some technics and new things on ecology
+- learn some techniques and new things on ecology
 - measure air quality
 - convert the energy of a factory (from fossil to renewable)